 Building a positive habit takes anywhere from 18 to 254 days.
 The easiest and fastest way to form a habit is to regularly complete the task/behavior in a similar context.
 Choose a time and place that you encounter often. [g11] Regularity in time and environment are at the core of building a new habit.
 However, achieving a goal isn’t as simple as it may appear, but we are here to make it as easy as possible for you.
-When following the list below you will have less troubles on your path towards changing your behavior and forming a new habit.
-You will use less effort, and will have a better chance of following the process through.
+When following the list below you will have fewer troubles on your path towards changing your behavior and forming a new habit.
+You will use less effort and will have a better chance of following the process through.

 HOW-TO change, and possible obstacles

 1. Start small

 Begin the change step by step and build it up gradually.
 This one sentence is the key to success and contains many well understood psychological concepts including the zone of proximal development.
 The zone of proximal development refers to the amount of improvement on a skill someone can learn on their own.
 By using this zone we can subtly improve our skill until we become a master in that behavior.

 E.g. Push-ups or meditation: Begin doing 1, 3, 5, 7, 9, 11, 13 repetitions/minutes and after a week you are at 15!
 If the task feels overwhelming, break the goal into small milestones.

 The biggest obstacle is trying to rush the process, and taking on more than you can handle.
 This will lead to an overwhelming feeling when you are going too far out from your comfort zone.
 This usually happens after the first few days when your motivation starts to fade.
 Proceed slowly, but surely!

 2. Make your task as easy as possible

 Set up your environment to support your goal.
 Having a motivational environment to push you towards your end goal will ensure that you succeed!
 When laziness, lack of energy, or any other negative situation or emotion arises, you will need all the help there is to stay on track.
 This is the moment where you need your environment to keep you on track.